Piccadilly Circus: The London Underground station

-The Piccadilly Circus station on the London Underground is located directly beneath Piccadilly Circus itself, with entrances at every corner.
-It is one of the few stations which have no associated buildings above ground and is fully underground.
+Piccadilly Circus tube station on the London Underground is located directly beneath Piccadilly Circus itself, with entrances at every corner.
+It is one of the few stations in the network which have no associated buildings above ground and is fully underground.
 The below ground concourse and subway entrances are Grade II listed.

-The station is on the Piccadilly line between Green Park and Leicester Square, and the Bakerloo line between Charing Cross and Oxford Circus.
+The station is served by the Bakerloo and Piccadilly lines.

 Demonstrations

 The Circus' status as a high-profile public space has made it the destination for numerous political demonstrations, including the February 15, 2003 anti-war protest and the "Carnival Against Capitalism" protest against the 39th G8 summit in 2013.